CiscoDevNet/cloudfoundry-apps/cf-nodejs/README.md

 - Make sure appdynamics service is available by doing `cf marketplace` command

 ```
-pavan.krishna@OSXLTPKrishna:~/pcf-dash-generator$ cf marketplace
+$ cf marketplace
 Getting services from marketplace in org appdynamics-org / space dev as admin...
 OK

 service                       plans                                           description
-app-autoscaler                standard                                     Scales bound applications in response to load
 appdynamics                   45Controller, 443Controller                 Appdynamics Monitoring Platform
 ```

-- Create a service instance of appdynamics plan (controller configuration) that we want to expose to the application we are pushing. `cf create-service appdynamics <plan/controller_config> <name_of_the_application>`
+- Create a service instance of appdynamics plan (controller configuration) that we want to expose to the application we are pushing. `cf create-service appdynamics <plan/controller config> <appd-service-instance-name>`

 ```
-pavan.krishna@OSXLTPKrishna:~/pcf-dash-generator$ cf create-service appdynamics 45Controller appd45
+$ cf create-service appdynamics 45Controller pcf-appd-instance
-Creating service instance appd443 in org appdynamics-org / space dev as admin...
+Creating service instance pcf-appd-instance in org appdynamics-org / space dev as admin...
 OK
 ```

-Note that if we already have an instance for the plan of our choice, we donot have to create another one, we can reuse the same instance across multiple applications.
+Note that if we already have an instance for the plan of our choice, we do not have to create another one, we can reuse the same instance across multiple applications.

 ```
-pavan.krishna@OSXLTPKrishna:~/appdy/cloudfoundry-apps/cf-nodejs (master)$ cf services
+$ cf services
 Getting services in org appdynamics-org / space appdynamics-space as admin...

 name                 service       plan           bound apps                     last operation
-appd45         appdynamics   45Controller   appd-node-demo, node-cf-appd   create succeeded
+pcf-appd-instance    appdynamics   45Controller   appd-node-demo, node-cf-appd   create succeeded
 ```